'Single biggest shock': Aviation battles coronavirus cash crunch

 Industry consultancy Tourism Economics forecast international travel will slump at least 10.5% this year, the biggest year-on-year drop.

-Planemaker Airbus SE (AIR.PA) said on Tuesday it would pause production and assembly at its French and Spanish sites for the next four days to put in place strict health and safety provisions.
+Planemaker Airbus SE said on Tuesday it would pause production and assembly at its French and Spanish sites for the next four days to put in place strict health and safety provisions.

-British infrastructure and aviation group Stobart (STOB.L) said it likely needed additional liquidity because of the disruption to its business, especially at London Southend Airport.
+British infrastructure and aviation group Stobart said it likely needed additional liquidity because of the disruption to its business, especially at London Southend Airport.

 Airbus shares were down more than 7% at 0930 GMT after heavy losses on Monday.
 Boeing shares closed down 24% on Monday.